EugeneKorshenko/subkit-microservice/docs/tutorials/5mins_tutorial.md

 When objects are written to Subkit, the structure of the object is mapped to Subkit locations.
 In this example, when the object {title: valueTxt.value, text: 'Subkit 5 mins tutorial.'} is set, locations for name and text are automatically created as children of the location referenced by _quickstart_.

 ### 5. Reading Data
-Now we get data from Subkit.
+Now we get data from Subkit and display the messages on the page.

 Subkit response from the 'quickstart' store is a array of items.
+Extract the data from the by calling the value property and assign it to a variable.
+Then, call the reloadQuickStart() function to display the message as shown:

 Let's look how to get items from a store.

 ```
 quickstart
 	.get()